-About three bites in, I asked my Brazilian chef friend, Roasalia, who’d catered the party.
+About three bites in, I asked my Brazilian chef friend, Rosalia, who’d catered the party.
 Turns out, I was eating passion fruit mousse.

 While for me this was something new, Rosalia told me how popular passion fruit desserts are in Brazil and that passion fruit mousse is quite common there.

-Let me tell you, once I learned this divine flavor I couldn’t name was passion fruit, it’s become one of my favorite tropical fruits.
+Let me tell you, once I learned this divine flavor which I initially couldn’t even name was passion fruit, it has become one of my favorite exotic, tropical fruits.

 The passion fruit mousse was thick, rich and creamy, while somehow still light.
 And it was ever so delicately flavored with the absolutely dreamy, tropical taste of passion fruit.